phileasSamir/Baby_names/README.md

 If no selection is made on the map, **line-plot 6** and **line-plot 8** show national diversity and name frequency, respectively.
 - *Are there gender effects in the data?
 Does popularity of names given to both sexes evolve consistently?* : As we mentioned, most plots differentiate over sex.
 We provide two line-plots that show the biggest changes in frequency over the provided time range (we see that female names tend to be more diverse over the entire time range, but volatility seems to be comparable for both sexes).
 We provide additional remarks and trivia in the web application.
+Please note that default selections work in the Altair notebook, but do not work in the app, hence you might see some weird curves for plots 6 and 8 until a selection is made.

 ### How to make it work :
 You can find the necessary data here: https://perso.telecom-paristech.fr/eagan/new/class/igr204/data/dpt2020.csv